 Women taking oral estrogen alone had an increased risk for stroke, but not for heart attack or breast cancer.
 Estrogen therapy alone, however, is associated with an increased risk of developing endometrial cancer (cancer of the lining of the uterus) in postmenopausal women who have not had their uterus surgically removed.

 HT may be administered in pill form or transdermally (patches or sprays from which the medication is absorbed through the skin).
-Transdermal hormone products are already in their active form without the need for "first pass" metabolism in the liver to be converted to an active form.
+Transdermal estogens enter the circulation directly, where oral estrogen products must first pass through the liver from the stomach.
 Since transdermal hormone products do not have effects on the liver, this route of administration has become the preferred form for most women.
 A number of preparations are available for oral and transdermal forms of HT, varying in the both type and amount of hormones in the products.

 So-called "bioidentical" hormone therapy for perimenopausal women has been a source of much attention in recent years.
 Bioidentical hormone preparations are hormones with the same chemical formula as those made naturally in the body but which are produced in a laboratory by altering compounds derived from naturally-occurring plant products.
 While some of these preparations are U.S. FDA-approved and manufactured by drug companies, others are made at special pharmacies called compounding pharmacies, which make the preparations on a case-by-case basis for each patient.
 Since individually compounded products cannot be standardized, these individual preparations are not regulated by the FDA.
 There is no evidence that bioidentical preparations provide superior symptom relief.
 Studies to establish the long-term safety and effectiveness of these products have not yet been carried out.